 Opening in February of 2018, the Merced office is the first expansion of YLI’s offices in 14 years.
 Program Coordinators and community members Jesse Ornelas and Claudia Gonzalez are deeply passionate about youth.
 Over the next year, they will be working to establish YLI’s innovative, powerful youth programming while building strong relationships within the community.

-Boys and Men of Color
+Girls and Womyn of Color

 The Merced Boys and Men of Color (BMoC) is a brotherhood of boys, young men, and adult allies.
 It is a safe space for young people to develop as leaders and as individuals, and build meaningful, lasting relationships.
 Engaging in critical dialogue about issues that affect their lives, young people will build the skills to effectively advocate for policy and systemic changes so that all Merced youth can succeed and thrive.